-An overwhelming majority of North Carolinians support new federal food safety legislation.
-Individual measures enjoy very strong support, particularly those requiring other countries to certify their own food safety systems; requiring food companies to report to the government tests that reveal contamination; and requiring a tracing system that would allow the FDA to track contaminated food back to its source.
-Over half of North Carolina voters worry about the safety of the food they eat, and a majority have lost confidence in the safety of food.
+An overwhelming majority of Ohioans support new federal food safety legislation.
+Individual measures enjoy very strong support, particularly those requiring other countries to certify their own food safety systems; increasing FDA inspection frequency of food facilities; and requiring a tracing system that would allow the FDA to track contaminated food back to its source.
+Half of Ohio's electorate worries about the safety of the food they eat, and a majority have lost confidence in the safety of food.
 Far from being a partisan issue, voters across the political spectrum agree that the federal government should be responsible for ensuring that food is safe to eat.

-Nearly nine in 10 North Carolinians support the federal government putting new safety measures into place.
+Fully nine in 10 Ohioans support the federal government putting new safety measures into place.

-- 89% of voters support the government putting a battery of new safety measures into place, including 64% who strongly support this.
+- 91% of voters support the government putting a battery of new safety measures into place, including 63% who strongly support this.
 Support is high across the board, regardless of age, gender, or economic status.
-Only minor differences exist among political partisans, with 95% of Democratic voters and 86% of Republican voters, as well as 92% of "swing" voters-those who split their votes evenly between the two parties-supporting this. - Support for individual measures similarly is very high.
-Almost nine in 10 voters or more favor: - Requiring food companies to test for contamination and report results to the government (91% favor, including 76% who strongly favor). - Requiring tracing systems that enable the FDA to trace food back to its source (91% favor, 73% strongly). - Giving the FDA the authority to mandate recalls of foods it has reason to believe are unsafe (90% favor, 72% strongly). - Requiring foreign countries that export to the United States to certify that their food safety systems are as strong as ours (89% favor, 76% strongly). - Allowing government food inspectors broad access to companies' food safety records (89% favor, 67% strongly). - Requiring the FDA to inspect food facilities every six to 12 months (88% favor, 71% strongly).
+Only minor differences exist among political partisans, with 97% of Democratic voters and 84% of Republican voters, as well as 92% of "swing" voters-those who split their votes evenly between the two parties-supporting this. - Support for individual measures similarly is very high.
+Nine in 10 voters or more favor: - Requiring tracing systems that enable the FDA to trace food back to its source (95% favor, including 81% who strongly favor). - Requiring foreign countries that export to the United States to certify that their food safety systems are as strong as ours (94% favor, 85% strongly). - Requiring the FDA to inspect food facilities every six to 12 months (94% favor, 77% strongly). - Requiring food companies to test for contamination and report results to the government (93% favor, 77% strongly). - Allowing government food inspectors broad access to companies' food safety records (92% favor, 71% strongly). - Giving the FDA the authority to mandate recalls of foods it has reason to believe are unsafe (91% favor, 72% strongly).